-OACETT also has an agreement with the National Institute for Certification in Engineering Technologies (NICET) in the United States and the Institution of Incorporated Engineers (IIE) in the United Kingdom allowing for the mobility of certified members.
+OACETT is in discussions regarding a technician agreement with the National Institute for Certification in Engineering Technologies (NICET) in the United States.

+OACETT has an agreement with the Institution of Incorporated Engineers (IIE) in the United Kingdom allowing for the mobility of certified members.